jython/jbang-catalog/IMPLEMENTATION.md

 # jython-cli

-While Jython scripts with Maven dependencies can be executed using only JBang, this method is often cumbersome for users.
-The `jython-cli` script simplifies this process by handling these actions in the background, shielding users from the underlying complexity.
+Although Jython scripts with optional Maven dependencies can be executed using only JBang, this method is cumbersome for users.

 ```python
 # banner.py